 How to Open WIM Files on Mac

-UnFox opens WIM (Windows Imaging Format) files on Mac by extracting their contents to a regular folder.
-WIM is a file based disk image format used by Microsoft for Windows installation media and system deployment. macOS has no native support for WIM files, but UnFox reads the WIM structure and extracts all files and directories.
+WIM (Windows Imaging Format) is a file based disk image format used by Microsoft for Windows installation media, system deployment, and recovery images. macOS has no native support for WIM files, but UnFox is a free unarchiver for Mac that reads the WIM structure and extracts all files and directories without requiring Windows, Boot Camp, or any Microsoft tools installed on your Mac.

 What Is a WIM File and Why Would You Open It on Mac?

 WIM (Windows Imaging Format) is a disk image format created by Microsoft for deploying Windows operating systems.
-WIM files contain one or more compressed images of a filesystem, including boot files, system libraries, and program files.
-Mac users encounter WIM files when creating Windows installation media, extracting drivers from Windows images, or accessing files from a Windows backup. macOS does not include any tool for reading WIM files natively.
+WIM files contain one or more compressed images of a complete filesystem, including boot files, system libraries, program files, and user profile templates.
+A key feature of WIM is single instance storage: when a WIM file contains multiple images (such as Windows Home, Pro, and Enterprise editions), files that are identical across images are stored only once, significantly reducing the total file size.
+Mac users encounter WIM files when creating Windows installation USB drives using Boot Camp or third party tools, extracting drivers from Windows images for peripherals that lack macOS support, or accessing configuration files from Windows backup and recovery images. macOS does not include any built in tool for reading the WIM format because it is a proprietary Microsoft specification.

 How Do You Extract a WIM File on Mac with UnFox?